 Other than Whoppers, I had never had malted anything until then, but malted milkshakes got me addicted to the flavor.
-Now I want to malt all the things.
-Malted milk powder adds such a unique depth of flavor to baked goods.
+Now I want to put malted milk powder in everything, because it adds such a unique depth of flavor to baked goods.
 I added just enough to this frosting so that you know something’s up, but you’re not sure what exactly it is.
 However, if you want a less subtle malt flavor, feel free to add more.

 This cake was inspired not only by my LA days, but also by a pack of strawberry malt balls I saw while grocery shopping.
 I usually got vanilla and chocolate malts when I was at Canter’s, but I was intrigued by the combination of strawberry and malt.
 I kind of expected them to be gross, so I’m not sure why I bought them, but they were surprisingly delicious.

 The first time I made this, I added malt powder to the cake as well as the frosting.
 In the end, I didn’t like the texture it gave the cake, and thought the maltiness came through better in the frosting.
 I ended up using my favorite white cake recipe, and just swapping out strawberry puree for half of the milk.